-Styling is attractive but hardly radical, with a typically aggressive Acura stance and a smooth arched roofline fronted by 'Jewel Eye' LED headlamps—framed in a dual-stacked array, with ultra-reflective optical lenses, that should be distinctive day or night.
+Styling is attractive but hardly radical, with a typically aggressive Acura stance and a smooth, arched roofline fronted by LED headlights—framed in a dual-stacked array, with ultra-reflective optical lenses, that should be distinctive day or night.

 The RLX gets its power from a version of Honda's latest 3.5-liter V-6.
 On front-wheel-drive models, it makes 310 horsepower and is mated to a 10-speed automatic with paddle shifters and a sport shift setting.
 The RLX Sport Hybrid pairs the V-6 with a trio of electric motors—one situated with the engine and transmission on the front axle and two for the rear axle to provide all-wheel drive and torque vectoring, which helps save weight compared to the previous mechanical SH-AWD system.
 The Sport Hybrid uses a 7-speed dual-clutch automatic and returns a 30-mpg EPA combined rating.

 All RLX models include both forward-collision warnings and active lane control.
 The RLX has aced the IIHS tests, earning it the Top Safety Pick award from the IIHS.